MakeSoil/Public-Pages/learn/learn.md

 # Should the Soil Maker Box sit on organic material or have a concrete base?
 Would a bed of crushed shell work?

-It’s good to have the Soil Maker Box's contents in touch with the ground.
-It’s also nice to keep a wooden Soil Maker Box from sitting directly on the ground.
+It can be good to have the contents of the Soil Maker Box in touch with the ground.
+However, to extend the life of the wood, it’s also good to prevent any of the wood from sitting directly on the ground.

 Crushed shells, brick, or gravel under the wooden boards that may make up a wooden bin’s base would be ideal, with bare ground in the middle so the bin’s contents can touch the earth.